 How to Visualize successfully: The Double Think Technique

-As a result of the motivational studies conducted by Oettingen, research showed that the most successful method for increasing weight loss motivation is what is known as the double think.
+Motivational studies by Oettingen, show that the most successful method for increasing weight loss motivation is the

-This technique involves holding two contradictory thoughts or visualizations at the same time.
-The technique enables a person to be optimistic in their expectations or what they hope to achieve, but realistic regarding potential obstacles to the goal.
+The double think technique involves holding two contradictory thoughts or visualizations at the same time.
+The technique enables a person to be optimistic in their expectations , but realistic regarding potential obstacles to the goal.

 Does Willpower aid Weight Loss?